lexicHQ/docs/getting-started.md

 In this tutorial, you will create your very own facebook messenger bot.

-Use [Facebook](https://www.facebook.com/) or [create a new account](https://dashboard.smartloop.ai) using a valid email.Once inside the dashboard, press the *"+"* thumbnail to get started:
+Use [Facebook](https://www.facebook.com/) or [create a new account](https://dashboard.smartloop.ai) using a valid email.
+Once inside the dashboard, press the *"+"* thumbnail to get started:

 ![](./dashboard.smartloop.ai.png)